 NOTE: For assistance with pairing and using these products with your hearing aids, contact your hearing care professional.

 Controlling your hearing aid with the mobile device app (optional)

-The smartphone apps send and receive signals to and from the hearing aids via smartphones.
+The Beltone HearMaxTM app sends and receives signals to and from the hearing aids via smartphones.